apih46/ENC/README.md

-BASHROCK : SIMPLE ENCRYPT FOR BASH
+SIMPLE ENCRYPT FOR BASH

-Bashrock in tool for Encrypt bash script/shell but you can use bash script/shell as usual.
+tool for Encrypt bash script/shell but you can use bash script/shell as usual.

 need:<br>
 ```